 Two important notes before we get started: make sure you grab the free bag pattern here.
 And if you are adding leather/faux leather details, check out the tips I’ve posted here if you’ve never worked with this type of material before.

 Note: These instructions are for the printable PDF pattern available in my Etsy shop.
+I’ve split the instructions into 3 parts, and each part is accessible from the links below.

 This cute vintage inspired apron is just the thing to make you a master of the kitchen!
 It has a full and flouncy circle skirt with a ruffled hem (perfect for twirling!), a sweetheart neckline, and adjustable halter straps and waist ties.